Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ```
 ...prefix delegation #1 2600:4040:AAAA:BBBB::/56 received on ix1 from server ...
 ```
-## 5b.
-Update pf.conf anti spoofing rule:
-Uncomment `# block in quick on egress inet6 from 2600:AAAA:BBBB:CCCC::/64 to any` in your pf.conf and update with your actual prefix.
-Feel free to define a macro, like `$ipv6_prefix`.

-*This will block all spoofed traffic attempting to enter your WAN claiming to be from anywhere within your /64 prefix.*

 ## 6. Send GUA to `ix0`:  (IPv6)
 Stop `dhcp6leased` (Ctrl+C) and start it normally: